estarter/compose_745/README.md

 Conclusion: we can persist project name but behaviour is inconsistent, it only works from proj folder.

-# x-project-name
+# x-project-name (PR #5378)

-Note: it only works with docker-compose PR #5378.

-Use `x-project-name` feature in docker-compose file.
+Use `x-project-name` feature in docker-compose file plus env variable. (is it really different from compose-project-name?)

 ```bash
 COMPOSE_X_PROJECT_NAME=1 docker-compose -f x-project-name/docker-compose.yml down